QBladeOcean/QBladeOceanDocs/docs/source/src/user/simulation/cutplanes.rst

 Extracting Wake Data with Cut-Planes
 ====================================

-When a simulation of a :ref:`Wind Turbine Design` with a :ref:`Free Vortex Wake` has been performed it is possible to extract velocity distributions from the simulation.
+When a simulation of a wind turbine with the :ref:`Free Vortex Wake` model, or the :ref:`Dynamic Wake Meandering Model` has been performed it is possible to extract velocity distributions from the simulation.

 .. _fig-wake_data:
 .. figure:: wake_data.png